IMS Therapy- Burnaby Heights Physiotherapy

 A normal muscle will not grab the needle, the muscle would remain relaxed around it.

 The small amount of damage caused by the needle also works to stimulate the healing process in the area.
 Over time with repeated treatments, the muscle may be able to fully heal itself becoming less sensitive and more able to relax.

 Frequently Asked Questions

-How is IMS different than Acupuncture?-IMS differs from regular acupuncture in a couple of different ways.
-With acupuncture, the needle stays still.
+-IMS differs from regular acupuncture in a couple of different ways.
+With acupuncture, the acupuncture needle stays still.
 With IMS, the physiotherapist manipulates the needle while inside the muscle bands looking to trigger a fast twitch response from the stretch receptor.

 IMS is much more strategic than regular acupuncture.
 Your IMS-certified physiotherapist will be able to locate with precision where the needles should go.

 Is IMS Covered Under Physiotherapy in My Extended Medical Plan?

 Yes.
 IMS is a form of physiotherapy.
 If your insurance plan covers physiotherapy, our office is able to bill your insurance company to cover your IMS treatment.